As an eCommerce store owner, you already have a conversion and marketing funnel in place.

 An alternative to this is to enable Social Login.
 This allows you to gather all the information you need and connect with them post-purchase without having a long process.

-For more insights, read: Guest checkout: Still a good choice? (+16 way BETTER alternatives)
+You might like: Guest checkout: Still a good choice? (+16 way BETTER alternatives)

 2. Reduce the number of form fields